Skip to main content

 return sValueFeed.getDerivedSvalue(pair_id_1, pair_id_2, operation);

-Implement an access-controlled function to update the Supra feed contract address for future upgrades:
+Add an owner-controlled function to update the Supra feed contract address for future upgrades:

 function updateSupraSvalueFeed(ISupraSValueFeed _newSValueFeed)